lalalune/website/README.md

 ## There Is Work To Be Done

-If you want to work with me, please reach out.
-I'm always looking for new opportunities to collaborate with interesting people on interesting projects.

-I am motivated by meaningful work.
-If it has the capacity to help a lot of people, I'm probably interested.
+If you want to work with me in some capacity, please reach out.
+I am particularly motivated by projects that use technology in new and interesting ways to do good for a lot of people.